 Too often a tragic accident or one giant mistake can impact your entire life.
-If you or a loved one have been charged with second-degree murder, then you should know that the state of Arizona will use any and all its resources to secure a conviction.
+If you or a loved one have been charged with second degree murder, then you should know that the state of Arizona will use any and all its resources to secure a conviction.
 Because a conviction for second degree murder brings substantial prison time you must be armed with information and a solid legal defense.
-In order to avoid the destruction that a conviction can bring, you should utilize the skills of an experienced homicide attorney.
+In order to avoid the destruction that a conviction can bring, you should utilize the skills of an experienced homicide attorney in batting this serious homicide charge.

 The crime of second degree murder is defined in A.R.S. § 13-1104 of Arizona law.
 There are different ways in which you can be convicted.
 To prove that you committed the crime, the prosecutor must show that: